-This is the actual Alfredo Sauce of your dreams.
+This is How to make Homemade Alfredo Sauce of your dreams.
 Have you ever been to a restaurant and had a sauce that just doesn't compare to anything else you have ever had?
-That's because it is made from scratch and by a real sauce loving culinarian.
+That's because it is made from scratch and by a real sauce-loving culinarian.

-This sauce is a simple white wine cream sauce that you then work a little parmesan cheese in to.
+This sauce is a simple white wine cream sauce that you work a little parmesan cheese into.
 What's great is that you are building so much flavor in the way that you start the sauce, that a little cheese goes a long way!

 Gently get the cream up to a simmer, but be careful, when it starts to bubble, it will want to simmer right out of the pan.
 The cream will grow quickly and boil over.
 When you start to see a few bubbles on the surface of the cream, reduce the heat to medium-low and whisk consistently for about 5 minutes until the cream reduces a bit and no longer wants to boil over.